Final offer to public servant unfair

 Dear Editor,

 This Government came to power with the slogan “A good life for all”, but based on this recent wage offer, it seems as if the “all” does not include public service workers.
 What good life can anyone enjoy with the kind of wages public servants earn?
-Look at the cost of rent, food, transportation, clothing and other essentials and tell me if the current wages can suffice?
+Look at the cost for rent, food, clothing, transportation, and other essentials and tell me if the current wages can suffice.

 This Government has to put in effect the vision articulated in its manifesto.
 The offer to the public servants is most inconsistent with what is in that manifesto.